toombs-caeman/toombs-caeman.github.io/style.md

 After the initial introductory example, present the principles as an abstraction of just one or two layers.
 There is a sweet spot where being too abstract makes it difficult for a learner to apply concepts concretely, but being too concrete hides the fact that the ideas being discussed also apply generally.

+# contrasting styles clarify principles
+seeing the same ideas implemented in different contexts can make it more clear which aspects are specific to context and which generalize.

 # Esoteric encodings, or useful delusions
 >> One must still have chaos in oneself to be able to give birth to a dancing star -- Nietzsche